Motion

 rack volume-widespread.h5 --pDopplerInversion 2500,90 --sample 30,30,skipVoid=1 --format '${LON} ${LAT} ${AMVU} ${AMVV} ${QIND}' -o amv-polar.dat

 The filename has to have "dat" as extension.
-See Sampling grid data for further instructions of using –sample.
+See Sampling data for further instructions of using –sample.
 The output (truncated in the middle) is as follows:

 Typically, user wants to obtain a Cartesian array, obtained with –cCreate, abbreviated -c .
 That operation has to be performed separately for u and v components, and using –append command to prevent overwriting: